California Voting Changes Raise Concerns for ‘Super Tuesday’

 Kim Alexander, president of the nonpartisan California Voter Foundation, said she's not surprised people are holding on to their ballots as they debate the merits of the candidates — a still-evolving pool is precisely why lawmakers moved up the election date — but she and others worry about an election day meltdown with long lines.

-"It’s fine to wait," she said.
-"Just don’t wait too long, and for God’s sake, don’t put your ballot in the mail on election day."
+“It’s fine to wait," she said.
+“Just don’t wait too long, and for God’s sake, don’t put your ballot in the mail on election day — return it to a voting site in person if you can."

 Another group that voting advocates say will face problems and perhaps contribute to longer lines is the state's 5 million “no party preference" voters.
 They are given a nonpartisan ballot that lists no presidential candidates unless they specifically request a ballot from one of the three parties that allows them to vote in their presidential contests without re-registering: Democratic, Libertarian or American Independent.